 About

-I am a scholar, educator, and author in the field of comparative and international higher education.
+I am a scholar, educator, author, and practitioner in the field of comparative and international higher education.

 As a scholar, I research and write about higher education reform, international students, and comparative higher education policy in the United States and countries in Asia.
 My work appears in a number of journals, edited volumes, and policy venues and has received extensive press coverage from media outlets.

-I recently completed my first bookConstructing Student Mobility: How Universities Recruit Students and Shape Pathways between Berkeley and Seoul, which is due out with The MIT Press in 2023.
+I recently published my first bookConstructing Student Mobility: How Universities Recruit Students and Shape Pathways between Berkeley and Seoul, with the MIT Press in 2023.
+The book received the Best Book Award from the Association for the Study of Higher Education Council on International Higher Education.

-I teach at Georgetown University, where I am Associate Professor of the Practice in the School of Continuing Studies and Faculty Director of Higher Education Administration.
+I teach at Georgetown University, where I am Associate Professor of the Practice and Faculty Director of Higher Education Administration in the School of Continuing Studies.
+I am also an affiliated faculty member of the Asian Studies Program in the School of Foreign Service.

 Previously, I held academic and administrative positions at UC Berkeley and received my Ph.D. in Education from UCLA.
-I am also a former Center for Strategic and International Studies (CSIS) U.S.-Korea NextGen Scholar and Fulbright Fellow to South Korea.
+I have also held fellowships with the Center for Strategic and International Studies (CSIS), East-West Center, and Fulbright Program.

 I use she/her/hers pronouns.